 Eddie White, Google Cloud

-Eddie White, Partner Development Manager at Google Cloud, will join us on the session titled – The Business value of Qubole’s Open Data Lake on Google Cloud.
+Eddie White, Partner Development Manager at Google Cloud, will join us in the session titled – The Business Value of Qubole’s Open Data Lake on Google Cloud.
 In this informative session on Day 1, Eddie will discuss how organizations can best leverage Qubole on Google Cloud.

 Eddie focuses on developing innovative technology and go-to-market motions with some of Google Cloud’s key Data Analytics Platform partners at Google Cloud.
 He is a seasoned executive with recent stints at Pentaho, Hitachi Vantara, and Dremio.

 Ivan Peng, Nextdoor